jarett-lee/scheduling-app/README.md

 ## Made by

-Jarett Lee mentored by Akjil Agrawal
+Jarett Lee mentored by Akhil Agrawal

 This app allows users to edit a calendar and tell the user how much time they have to complete all the tasks they have to complete.